 When backpacker communities merge with local communities it can be disruptive, dangerous, amicable or enjoyable.
 Backpackers are an interesting case study through which to explore issues of community engagement.
 Their actions and the responses they provoke from local residents highlight a range of different ways Australians respond to outsiders.

 The backpacker case study suggests how better consultative engagement practices might be created through activities that build trust between community members or from initiatives that enable community participation in shared activities.
 It also suggests how community engagement can emerge through the willingness to learn about a foreign culture in an open and empathic way.
 The case study of backpacker communities is also useful because it can demonstrate how opportunities for engagement are curtailed when people fail to consider how their behaviour affects others.

 Backpacker communities also show us how community engagement is a collective performance.
 Not only do outsiders have a responsibility to consider the needs of local residents, communities which receive outsiders must do so in a respectful way.

-Dr Benjamin Lucca Iaquinto is a human geographer with research interests in sustainability, mobilities and practices.
+Dr Ben Iaquinto is a human geographer with research interests in sustainability, mobilities and practices.

 Header Photo: Lisa Redfern/pixabay/cc